adamheinrich/cm-makefile/README.md

 The Eclipse debugger has to be available as `cdtdebug`.
 If it isn't, simply change the `CDTDEBUG` variable.

+## License

+CM-Makefile is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+See `COPYING` and `COPYING.LESSER` for details.

 [1]: https://launchpad.net/gcc-arm-embedded
 [2]: http://openocd.org/
 [3]: https://wiki.eclipse.org/CDT/StandaloneDebugger